vxnuaj/nue/docs/index.rst

 Nue
 ===============================
 This is Nue!

-A deep learning framework designed for simple implementation of models, geared towards entry level learners.
+A very high level deep learning framework sculpted for seamless implementation of models, geared towards entry level learners.

 Built with obsession by `vxnuaj <https://twitter.com/vxnuaj>`_